 In connection with the completion of the Atotech Acquisition, we entered into a credit agreement with JPMorgan Chase Bank, N.A., as administrative agent and collateral agent, Barclays Bank PLC, and the lenders from time to time party thereto (the "New Credit Agreement").
-The New Credit Agreement provides for (i) a senior secured term loan facility (the "New Term Loan Facility") comprised of three tranches: a USD 1 billion loan (the "USD Tranche A"), a USD 3.6 billion loan (the

-"USD Tranche B") and a EUR 600 million loan (the "Euro Tranche B"), each of which were borrowed in full on the Effective Date, and (ii) a senior secured revolving credit facility of USD 500 million (the "New Revolving Facility" and, together with the New Term Loan Facility, the "New Credit Facilities"), with the commitments under each of the foregoing facilities subject to increase from time to time subject to certain conditions.
+The New Credit Agreement provides for (i) a senior secured term loan facility (the "New Term Loan Facility") comprised of three tranches: a USD 1 billion loan (the "USD Tranche A"), a USD 3.6 billion loan (the "USD Tranche B") and a EUR 600 million loan (the "Euro Tranche B"), each of which were borrowed in full on the Effective Date, and (ii) a senior secured revolving credit facility of USD 500 million (the "New Revolving Facility" and, together with the New Term Loan Facility, the "New Credit Facilities"), with the commitments under each of the foregoing facilities subject to increase from time to time subject to certain conditions.

-Borrowings under the New Credit Facilities bear interest at a rate per annum equal to, at our option, any of the following, plus, in each case, an applicable margin: (a) with respect to the USD Tranche A, the USD Tranche B and the New Revolving Facility, (x) a base rate determined by reference to the highest of (1) the federal funds effective rate plus 0.50%, (2) the prime rate quoted in The Wall Street Journal, or (3) a forwardlooking term rate based on the variable secured overnight financing rate ("Term SOFR") (plus an applicable credit spread adjustment) for an interest period of one month, plus 1.00%; and (y) a Term SOFR rate (plus an applicable credit spread adjustment) for the interest period relevant to such borrowing, subject to a rate floor of (I) with respect to the USD Tranche B, 0.50% and (II) with respect to the USD Tranche A and the New Revolving Facility, 0.0%; and (b) with respect to the Euro Tranche B, a Euro Interbank Offered Rate ("EURIBOR") rate determined by reference to the costs of funds for Euro deposits for the interest period relevant to such borrowing adjusted for certain additional costs, subject to a EURIBOR rate floor of 0.0%.
+Borrowings under the New Credit Facilities bear interest at a rate per annum equal to, at our option, any of the following, plus, in each case, an applicable margin: (a) with respect to the USD Tranche A, the USD Tranche B and the New Revolving Facility, (x) a base rate determined by reference to the highest of (1) the federal funds effective rate plus 0.50%, (2) the prime rate quoted in The Wall Street Journal, or (3) a forward-looking term rate based on the variable secured overnight financing rate ("Term SOFR") (plus an applicable credit spread adjustment) for an interest period of one month, plus 1.00%; and (y) a Term SOFR rate (plus an applicable credit spread adjustment) for the interest period relevant to such borrowing, subject to a rate floor of (I) with respect to the USD Tranche B, 0.50% and (II) with respect to the USD Tranche A and the New Revolving Facility, 0.0%; and (b) with respect to the Euro Tranche B, a Euro Interbank Offered Rate ("EURIBOR") rate determined by reference to the costs of funds for Euro deposits for the interest period relevant to such borrowing adjusted for certain additional costs, subject to a EURIBOR rate floor of 0.0%.
 The USD Tranche A was issued with original issue discount of 0.25% of the principal amount thereof.
 The USD Tranche B and the Euro Tranche B were issued with original issue discount of 2.00% of the principal amount thereof.
-The applicable margin for borrowings under the USD Tranche A is 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings.
-The applicable margin for borrowings under the USD Tranche B is 1.75% with respect to base rate borrowings and 2.75% with respect to Term SOFR borrowings.
-The applicable margin for borrowings under the Euro Tranche B is 3.00%.
-The initial applicable margin for borrowings under the New Revolving Facility is 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings.
-Commencing with the delivery of financial statements with respect to the first quarter ending after the closing of the New Credit Agreement, the applicable margin for borrowings under the New Revolving Facility is subject to adjustment each fiscal quarter, based on our first lien net leverage ratio as of the end of the preceding quarter.
+The applicable margin for borrowings under the USD Tranche B is 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings under the New Revolving Facility is 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings under the New Revolving Facility is 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings.